 You read correctly: Career expenses, including fees incurred for Continue reading this entry »

-I agree with the overwhelming response of careerists to spend time networking and doing company research as a job seeker, instead of posting resumes.
-The facts are there: online job applications account fro 2-5% of job offers.
+I agree with the overwhelming response of careerists to spend time networking and doing company research as a job seeker, instead of posting resumes online.
+The facts are there: online job applications account for 2-5% of job offers.

 Three job seekers (just in the past two days) have complained to me about their experiences with other resume writers: